 Each character on Outlands can also have up to 700 total skill points, however this is expandable to 720 total skill points through rare in game loot drops.
 Individual skills start out capped at 100, but can also be raised to 120 through rare in game skill scrolls.

 Skills that are considered PvP oriented do not have skill scrolls associated with them, and cannot be raised to 120.
 Some examples of PvP oriented skills: Magery, Weapon Skills, Tactics, and Magic Resist.

 Outlands takes a PLAY to win approach rather than a PAY to win approach.
 There are no in game advantages from donating, no skill balls, and no ability to buy advantages over other players.

-In addition to this, Shelter Island and the New Player Dungeon grant the activity buff at all times, and even double it.
+Shelter Island and the New Player Dungeon grant a 10x skillgain bonus at all times.
 Effectively, skills gain at 10 times the rate of normal in the starting area.
 For more details on Shelter Island and the New Player Dungeon, please see the "I'm on Shelter Island, What Do I Do?" section of the FAQ!

 Note: The activity skill gain bonus and the New Player Dungeon bonus do not apply to: Crafting skills, Harvesting Skills, and Animal Taming.

 Ultima online has a plethora of skills that can be mixed and matched however the player chooses.
 Some skills generally work better with others, but every skill has a use.

 Check out these templates for examples of some sample builds, and these templates for some common PvP builds.

 Choosing the right starting skills is crucial, as you do not start with any gold on Outlands.
 Instead, you start with a generous number of starting items that are thematic and complimentary to the skills chosen.
 If you are unsure, you can also choose one of the premade templates that will do all of the work for you.